 Early computer contact included self-teaching FORTRAN IV and PDP-10 assembler in the late 70s while a Gymnasium student.
 At the time, my school cooperated with a local research institute.
-I was a member of a group of students that had access of the institute’s main-frame computer on Saturday mornings.
+I was a member of a group of pupils that were granted access to the institute’s main-frame computer, a PDP-10, during off-hours on Saturday mornings.

 The next ten years or so, I spend in the academia, earning myself a Ph.D. in Mathematics.
 I also gathered quite a bit of computer experience along the way, as I

 picked up more programming languages than I care to remember, including ALGOL 68 and C,